10 Things Experienced Truck Drivers Know That Rookies Don’t

 • Drivers are making time for exercise.
 Understandably, this can be challenging.
 Experienced drivers are creative with this.
 They use folding bicycles that can be stowed in their berth and then use them when they park at a truck stop.
 They can also pack running shoes they can walk or jog with when stopped or purchase some weights and then secure them within the truck until using them.

-• Drivers are keeping the mind engaged.
+• Drivers are keeping their minds engaged.
 Hours of driving can make the mind wander.
 To keep it engaged, experienced drivers will commit to keeping their minds engaged by listening to audiobooks, language tapes, or music along with other tricks to keep their brain healthy.

 2. Understand the Importance of Pre-Trip Inspections